 Use knowledge management to speed things up

-Knowledge management tools and techniques help to speed up resolutions.
+Knowledge management tools and techniques help to speed up IT service desk resolutions.
 Not only does this greatly improve the perception of service quality (and strongly influence employee happiness), the use of knowledge can also improve the quality of the resolutions.

 Ensure that escalation routes are effective